jgillmanjr/stormAPI.js/README.md

 ```

 #### stormAPI.simpleCall() ####
-If you're looking for a quick call that synchronous and you don't want to deal with the jqXHR object, then `stormAPI.simpleCall` method is right for you.
+If you're looking for a quick call that's synchronous and you don't want to deal with the jqXHR object, then `stormAPI.simpleCall` method is right for you.

 If successful, it will return an object based on the parsed JSON that was returned.
 If an HTTP code other than 200 is returned, a string will be returned indicating what it was.